Skip to main content

 Sonoma Valley is the birthplace of California's commercial wine industry, dating to the 1850s.
 Flanked by the Mayacamas and Sonoma mountain ranges, it produces diverse wines across approximately 14,000 vineyard acres.
 The historic town of Sonoma and Jack London's home in Glen Ellen add cultural depth beyond wine.

-17 wineries · Sonoma County
+17 wineries · Chardonnay

 Wineries in Dry Creek Valley